DataDog/documentation/content/en/serverless/installation/java.md

     npm install -g @datadog/datadog-ci
     ```

-2. If you are new to Datadog serverless monitoring, launch the Datadog CLI in interactive mode to guide your first installation for a quick start, and you can ignore the remaining steps.
+2. If you are new to Datadog serverless monitoring, launch the Datadog CLI in interactive mode to guide your first installation for a quick start, and you can ignore the remaining steps on this page.
 To permanently install Datadog for your production applications, skip this step and follow the remaining ones to run the Datadog CLI command in your CI/CD pipelines _after_ your normal deployment.

     ```sh
     datadog-ci lambda instrument -i